LauraFJulia/TFT_vs_Fund/README.md

 # TFT_vs_Fund
 Pose estimation of 3 views based on the trifocal tensor and the fundamental matrix.

-This MATLAB library contains the code used for the ICIP 2017 submission "A Critical Review of the Trifocal Tensor Estimation" by Laura F. Julia and Pascal Monasse.
+This MATLAB directory contains the code implemented for the ICIP 2017 submission "A Critical Review of the Trifocal Tensor Estimation" by Laura F. Julia and Pascal Monasse.

+Two scripts are provided to easily use the code:

-A script example.m is provided to give an example on how to use the code.
+example.m - Gives an example on how to use the code for pose estimation of three views.

+experiments.m